Northern Ireland Assembly: Organisation

 The Assembly is chaired by the speaker and three deputy speakers, of whom one is appointed Principal Deputy Speaker.
 Lord Alderdice served as the first speaker of the Assembly from July 1998, but retired in March 2004 to serve as a member of the Independent Monitoring Commission that supervised paramilitary ceasefires.
-The position is currently held by the Sinn Féin MLA Alex Maskey.
+The position is currently held by the Democratic Unionist Party MLA Edwin Poots.
 In the Assembly, the speaker and ten other members constitute a quorum.

-The Assembly Commission is the body corporate of the Assembly with all that that entails.
+The Assembly Commission is the body corporate of the Assembly with all that entails.
 It looks after the pay and pensions of members directly and through tax-payer funded appointees, and the interests of political parties.
 The very first bill of the Assembly was to do with members' pensions and was taken through with minimum ado by a member of the commission.

 The Assembly has 9 statutory committees, each of which is charged with scrutinising the activities of a single ministerial department.
 It also has 6 permanent standing committees and can establish temporary ad hoc committees.
 The chairmen and deputy chairmen of the committees are chosen by party nominating officers under the d'Hondt system procedure, used to appoint most ministers.
 Ordinary committee members are not appointed under this procedure but the Standing Orders require that the share of members of each party on a committee should be roughly proportionate to its share of seats in the Assembly.
 Committees of the Assembly take decisions by a simple majority vote.
 The following are the current statutory and standing committees of the Assembly: